heremaps/gradle-jenkins-jobdsl-plugin/README.md

 ### Apply Plugin

 To apply the plugin you need to add the necessary Maven repositories to the build script.
-The minimum build script looks like this:
+The minimal build script looks like this:

 ```groovy